 So your book is finally written and you’re ready to get it published.
 Should you follow the self-publishing process or have your book traditionally published?

 While we would all like to be the next John Grisham, the fact of the matter is it’s very difficult to get traditionally published these days.
 You need to find a book agent, put together a proposal, send your manuscript to traditional publishing houses, and wait and wait (often for years) before getting published.

-You can do everything yourself, saving yourself a lot of money in the process.
+You can do everything yourself, saving yourself a lot of money in the self-publishing process.
 Or you can sign with a self-publishing company to perform some of these tasks.
 These companies often charge thousands of dollars to do the work for you, usually with no guarantee regarding how many books will be sold.
 Under these types of arrangements, it’s not unusual to lose all rights to your book, have disappointing sales, not be able to get your original files back, and not receive royalties.

 At Publishing Xpress, our only role is to print your books for you.
 You handle all the other details and pay a very reasonable fee to have the books professionally printed, so you can sell them yourself.
 No contracts, no profit sharing.
 Just quick turnaround for printing your books.
 We’re always here to help, but you will do most of the work — and enjoy most of the rewards.

 Now that your book is written, here are the remaining steps in the self-publishing process: